Managing threads in C/C++ applications with pool-day

 pool-day

-The pool-day library provides a simple and efficient way to handle threads, allowing applications to easily create, manage and execute tasks in parallel.
+pool-day library provides a portable, simple and efficient way to handle threads, allowing applications to easily create, manage and execute tasks in parallel.
 Currently in version 0.1.1, with pool-day you can create a pool of worker threads that can execute tasks concurrently, improving the performance and responsiveness of your applications.

 NOTE: The library was tested primarily on